Osiris-Team/A/README.md

  - Compiles to C and [allows embedding raw C code](#TODO).

 ## Status
-- No release yet, still in early development.
-- Once the basics are done 1.0 will get released.
+- No release yet, still in early development (spec- and implementation-wise).
+Once the basics are done 1.0 will get released.
 - This repository contains the A compiler which is written in Java and misses a bunch of the features mentioned in this file.
 However it more or less lays the groundwork and style for the compiler.